mrward/mrward.github.com/source/_posts/2019-10-06-NuGetSupportInVisualStudioMac8-3.markdown

 To uninstall a NuGet package:

- - Right click the solution and select Manage NuGet Packages...
+ - Right click the solution and select **Manage NuGet Packages...**
  - Select the Installed tab
  - Select a NuGet package to uninstall
-   - To uninstall multiple NuGet packages use the check boxes in package list
+   - To uninstall multiple NuGet packages use the check boxes in the package list
- - Click the Uninstall Packages button
+ - Click the **Uninstall Package** button
  - In the Select Projects dialog that is opened, select the projects where the NuGet package should be removed, and click OK.

 ### Updating NuGet Packages